lillem4n/pwrpln_auth-api/README.md

 Example of setting up a postgres SQL server:

 `docker run -d --name postgres --network=host -e POSTGRES_PASSWORD=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=pwrlpln postgres`

+## Admin account

+On first startup with a clean database, an account with name "admin" is created with no password, using the API Key from ADMIN_API_KEY in the .env file.